Bruce Johnston

 Johnston left the Beach Boys in 1972 and subsequently embarked on a solo career.
-During this time, Johnston recorded one solo album, Going Public (1977), his last to date.
+During this time, Johnston recorded one solo album, Going Public (1977), his latest to date.
 In late 1978, he rejoined the Beach Boys to co-produce the group's L.A.
 (Light Album) (1979).
 Since then, he has continued to tour as a member of the band.